M69W/AnywhereEFI/README.md

-# AutoEFI
+# AnywhereEFI
-Install EFI file automaticly for Hackinstosh
+This script is aiming to install EFI for  Hackinstosh automatically(esepically for Clover EFI).

+For  automaticly   install EFI, put  your  EFI dictionary into  your  Desktop, and then  run  it  in  terminal, and it will  install your  new EFI  dictionary automatically.

+Enjoy!